Historical Football Kits

 Background

-In 1923 "The Mids" (a rather uninspiring nickname) helped form the new Scottish Third Division.
-Dominated by clubs from the rump Western League, the Lockerbie side faced considerably increased travel expenses against teams that were unfamiliar to local supporters and which failed to draw in the crowds.
+In 1921 the Southern Counties League was reinstated and Mid-Annandale were champions in both 1922 and 1923.
+As one of the leading non-league sides in the south of the country, "The Mids" were invited to join the new Scottish Third Division in 1923.
+Dominated by clubs from the rump Western League, the Lockerbie side faced considerably increased travel expenses against teams that were unfamiliar to local supporters who stayed away.
 This dilemma proved to be the undoing of the competition, which ended in chaos in 1926 with fixtures incomplete.

 In 2003 a new incarnation of Mid-Annandale joined the South of Scotland Football League.
 The modern club plays at King Edward Park in Lockerbie in the gold and black colours of their predecessor.